bmolnar91/workbook/module_oop.md

 //It’s a common practice to use upper case when naming a static variable, although not mandatory.//

+!
+//Static fields are created and initialized when the class is first loaded.
+That happens when a static member of the class is referred to or when an instance of the class is created, whichever comes first.//
+!

 #### Why is the main() method declared as static?
 Explain.
 IN PROGRESS